 Open meetings and public records rules,

-The roles of District Coalitions and the Office of Neighborhood Involvement to serve the Neighborhood Associations.
+The roles of District Coalitions and Civic Life to serve the Neighborhood Associations.

 Portland City Council adopted an update of Standards for Portland neighborhood system July 13, 2005